×

 What is a typical expat home or apartment like in Rabac?

 "A typical expat home or apartment in Rabac, is often located near the beach, offering stunning views of the Adriatic Sea.
 These homes are usually modern and spacious, with a blend of contemporary and traditional Croatian architecture.
 They often feature large windows to maximize natural light and the beautiful surrounding views.
 The living area is usually open plan, with a fully equipped kitchen, dining area, and a comfortable lounge.
 Bedrooms are typically spacious, often with built-in wardrobes and en-suite bathrooms.
 Some homes may also have a balcony or terrace, perfect for outdoor dining or simply relaxing while enjoying the sea views.
 The homes are usually furnished, with a mix of modern and traditional Croatian furniture.
 They often have air conditioning, essential for the hot summer months, and heating for the cooler winter period.
 Many expat homes or apartments in Rabac also have access to a shared or private swimming pool, a garden, and sometimes even a barbecue area.
 They are often located within walking distance to local amenities such as shops, restaurants, and cafes.
-Despite being in a popular tourist destination, these homes offer a sense of tranquility and privacy, making them ideal for expats looking for a peaceful and comfortable living environment," remarked one expat who made the move to Rabac.
+Despite being in a popular tourist destination, these homes offer a sense of tranquility and privacy, making them ideal for expats looking for a peaceful and comfortable living environment," explained one expat living in Rabac, Croatia.

 What is the average cost of housing in Rabac?